Third party assurance of sustainability reporting

-The Smart Freight Centre Conformity Assessment Scheme (SFC CAS) for 'Validation and verification of GHG emissions statements for transport chains' provides a global scheme for independent verification of greenhouse gas (GHG) emissions.
+The Smart Freight Centre Conformity Assessment Scheme (SFC CAS) for 'Validation and verification of GHG emissions statements for transport chains' provides a global scheme for independent assurance of greenhouse gas (GHG) emissions.

 What is the SFC CAS?

 The SFC CAS is a logical step in our collaborative work to identify solutions and advocate logistics decarbonization strategies.
 SFC developed the GLEC Framework, which was the foundation for the new ISO 14083:2023 standard.
 ISO 14083 further standardized calculation and reporting of GHG emissions from transport chains.
 Now that ISO 14083 is published, we are focusing on ensuring competent assurance of the reported information.

 Third party assurance of sustainability reporting information enhances its credibility.
 It provides trust that the information is accurate, relevant, reliable and complete.
 When GHG emissions are verified, stakeholders feel more confident in the data that is reported.
 Stakeholders include scope 3 emissions reporters which need to report on the data provided by their contractors or suppliers.

 In SFC’s scheme, conformity with ISO 14083 is mandatory, as is third-party verification.
 The scheme also provides optional performance levels for reporters to apply for, as they move forward along their decarbonization journey.

 - Recognize and encourage reporters’ efforts to determine, disclose, manage and reduce their GHG emissions;